 I’m just arguing that our attitude or approach to these circumstances can change the way we experience them.
 Yes, I get frustrated.
 I even cry sometimes because I get so overwhelmed.

 Parenting is hard.
 Parenting children with disabilities is hard.
-Autism parenting is hard – and confusing.
+Parenting autistic children is hard – and confusing.

 But continuously having a negative attitude about this one condition – that is such an integral part of my children – will only make me miserable.
 And my kids will undoubtedly pick up on those feelings, whether they can express it or not.